 Solano Winds records every concert.
 You can purchase and download any song or the whole concert.
 You can also order the CD and have it shipped to you or send it as a gift.
-The holidays are just around the corner and everyone loves the gift of music!

 Want to play with Solano Winds?

 Now is a great time to join this fabulous group of musicians!
 See our Band Members page for details.
 Contact us if you are interested.

 Welcome to the home of the Solano Winds!

 We are a community concert band in the city of Fairfield in Solano County, California.